RingBDStack/DRL-DBSCAN-mindspore/README.md

 # DRL-DBSCAN-mindspore
-Code for DRL-DBSCAN that runs in the mindspore framework.
+Code for DRL-DBSCAN that runs on the mindspore framework.